frescigno/magpy_rv/README.md

-# GORGON
+# MAGPy
-Gaussian pRocess reGressiON

-Currently building the repository for this code
+Modeling Activity with Gaussian process regression in Python